The Divine Comedy (band): Venus, Cupid, Folly, and Time

 The Divine Comedy celebrated its 30th anniversary by reissuing remastered versions of the band's first nine albums (from Liberation to Bang Goes the Knighthood) on LP and CD.
 All eleven albums were included in the box set Venus, Cupid, Folly, and Time: 30 Years of the Divine Comedy, released in October 2020.
 The 24-disc box set consists of 12 albums of two CDs: each with an original remastered album, with a second CD of B-sides, demos, alternate versions, rarities and unreleased material curated by Neil Hannon.
 The collection includes the original album Fanfare for the Comic Muse, and other pre-Liberation material.
 The CD release of A Short Album About Love comes with a DVD of A Short Film About A Short Album About Love – a previously unreleased 50-minute film of the Shepherd's Bush Empire concert at which Short Album... was recorded.

-Hannon and an eleven-piece ensemble will also be celebrating the band's 30th anniversary with residencies at The Barbican in London and the Cité de la Musique in Paris.
-These shows, postponed from September 2020 to September 2022, will feature the band playing two of the classic albums, per show, in a five-show residency in each venue.
+Hannon and an eleven-piece ensemble marked the band's 30th anniversary with residencies at The Barbican in London and the Cité de la Musique in Paris.
+These sold out shows, postponed from September 2020 to September 2022, featured the band playing two of their classic albums, per show, in a five-show residency in each venue.